zenith-editor/zenith/docs/config.md

   * `escape-time` (since *0.3.0*):

-  (int) This configuration determines the time delay (in milliseconds) for recognizing the escape key from stdin.
+  (int) Specifies the time delay (in milliseconds) for recognizing the escape key from stdin.
 In Xterm-compatible terminals, this configuration is used to resolve ambiguity in parsing escape sequences, where an escape sequence beginning with a standard printable character is indistinguishable from the an escape key press, and then a printable character being typed.
 It operates similarly to the 'escape-time' setting in tmux.
 Default is *20 ms*.

   * `large-file-limit` (since *0.3.2*):